-FAQ: How to install, reinstall, upgrade and activate Windows 10 | ZDNet
+How to install, reinstall, upgrade and activate Windows 10 | ZDNet

 If you're currently running Windows 7 or 8.1, you will not be offered an upgrade to Windows 10.

-If you are running Windows 10, feature updates (the new, official terminology for what were once called upgrades) are delivered through Windows Update.
-For devices configured to use the Current Branch, those updates will download and install automatically.
-You can delay the installation by a few days but cannot postpone it indefinitely.
+If you are running Windows 10 Home, these feature updates (the new, official terminology for what were once called upgrades) are delivered through Windows Update.
+Feature updates download and install automatically.
+You can schedule the installation for a more convenient time or postpone it for a few days, but you cannot delay the update indefinitely.

-On systems running Windows 10 Pro, Enterprise, or Education, you can delay the installation of a new feature update by moving to the Current Branch for Business.
-That delays the installation of a feature update such as Version 1607 by a minimum of four months.
-In addition, you can use Group Policy to delay feature updates by an additional period of up to 180 days.
-(That's a change from Windows 10 version 1511, which allowed delays of feature updates by up to eight months.)
+On systems running Windows 10 Pro, Enterprise, or Education, you can delay the installation of a new feature update by moving to the Semi-Annual Channel.
+That delays the installation of a feature update such as Version 1803 by a few months.

+In addition, you can use advanced options to delay feature updates by an additional period of up to 365 days.
+For instructions, see "Windows 10 April 2018 Update: Act fast to delay this big upgrade."

 When a feature update is released, it may take several weeks or months to roll out to the huge worldwide installed base of Windows 10 users, a process Microsoft calls "throttling."
+(For details, see "Facing complaints, Microsoft adopts a kinder, gentler Windows 10 upgrade pace.")

-The Anniversary Update (version 1607) uses roughly 3 GB of bandwidth and disk space.
-If your PC is running version 1511 (as might be the case if you restored it using the manufacturer's recovery media) and you don't want to wait for Windows Update, you can use the Windows 10 Update Assistant to get the latest version.
-Visit the Windows 10 Download page and click Update Now to start the process.
+Each feature update delivered through Windows Update requires roughly 3 GB of bandwidth and disk space.
+If your PC is running an earlier version (as might be the case if you restored it using the manufacturer's recovery media) and you don't want to wait for Windows Update, you can use the Windows 10 Update Assistant to get the latest version.
+Visit the Download Windows 10 page and click Update Now to start the process.

 That action downloads a very small installer file that runs a compatibility check and then, assuming the device passes all compatibility tests, begins the full upgrade.
 The Update Assistant is a straightforward wizard that doesn't require technical knowledge to use.

-Note: [This article has been updated to reflect Windows 10 version 1803.]